glondu/belenios/doc/instructions-en.md

   send him again his private credential if he lost it.

-At the end of the election, in order to validate the records, it is expected that the credential authority :
+**After the tally.** At the end of the election, in order to validate the records, it is expected that the credential authority :

 - verifies that the voting records given by the administrator corresponds